 Can I include CVs, references, and other additional material as appendices?

-- No. Applications should include only the 4-page proposal, an optional 1-page trainee stipend supplement, 1-page budget justification page, and GCRC outcomes report (for previously funded clusters only).
+- No. Applications should include only the 5-page proposal, an optional 1-page trainee stipend supplement, 1-page budget justification page, and GCRC outcomes report (for previously funded clusters only).
 Additional pages will not be forwarded to reviewers.
-You are welcome to include links in your application to supplementary material in your application, but review of that material will be at the discretion of the reviewers.
+You are welcome to include links in your application to supplementary material, but review of that material will be at the discretion of the reviewers.

 Do I need to submit an RPIF with the proposal?